THE BIGGEST THREATS TO DEMOCRACIES

 More than 60% of the cases of rape and murder entail victims from the Scheduled Castes in India.
 Only 40% of these cases were tried, which resulted in a conviction.
 This data was charge-sheeted by the police in 2019, keeping in mind that many instances surfaced of their refusal to file an FIR for the victim or their families.
 The state machinery in India continues to threaten the families of the victims of caste-based violence in the country by not allowing them to speak to the media and cremating the victims without the family’s consent.
 Rape and assault based on caste have been covered up by the local police, where families were threatened to maintain silence.

-According to a data journalist at IndiaSpend, there was not only resistance to share Covid-19 related data and information with the public but also denial, refusing accountability, and providing answers to any questions asked by the Ministry of Health and Family Welfare.
-Government figures in the country were listing zero covid deaths when people were dying in huge numbers daily.
+According to a data journalist at IndiaSpend, there was resistance to share Covid-19 related data and information with the public and denial, refusing accountability and providing answers to any questions, the Ministry of Health and Family Welfare asked.
+Government figures in the country listed zero covid deaths when people were dying in huge numbers daily.
 Journalists and citizens across the country had made or teamed up with organizations to collect the data because of the state’s failure.

 Series of Hate Crimes

 Furthermore, religious hate crimes in India have increased under the current leadership, where 90% of the crimes mentioned above in the last decade have occurred during the ongoing term.
 Examples of acts, laws, programs, and more are the Citizen Amendment Act and Farm bills, which have not been very popular amongst a significant section of the country’s population.
 Protests surfaced in several parts of the world, including India, with hundreds detained, injured, and dead in acts of violence sanctioned by the state and enforced by the police.